obsidian-tasks-group/obsidian-tasks/CONTRIBUTING.md

 ### Dependency Groups

-Several dependencies come in groups (e.g. `@typescript/eslint*` or ones containing the word `jest`) that may need to be updated together.
+Several dependencies come in groups (for example, `@typescript/eslint*` or ones containing the word `jest`) that may need to be updated together.
 For example, `ts-jest` relies on having a matching major version with `jest` and its types (`@types/jest`).
 Every jest-related package that shares a major version number with `ts-jest`, `jest` etc must have an available upgrade to the new major version before any of them can be upgraded.
 Otherwise, automated testing may fail due to version mismatch.